bakito/k8s-event-logger-operator/README.md

   annotations: # optional - additional annotations for the pod
     name: value

-  scrapeMetrics: false # optional att prometeus scrape metrics annotation to the pod.
+  scrapeMetrics: false # optional att prometheus scrape metrics annotation to the pod.
 Default false

-  namespace: "ns" # optional - the namespace to lsten the events on.
+  namespace: "ns" # optional - the namespace to listen the events on.
 Default the current namespace

   serviceAccount: "sa" # optional - if a custom ServiceAccount should be used for the pod.
 Default ServiceAccount is automatically created
 ```